How to Advise on a Mega M&A Deal in Latin America and Survive in One Piece: A Story from the Inside

 There are various ways to do this, but we usually took the Credit Default Swap of the country vs. that of the United States.

 Other than the country risk, valuations and transactions are basically the same.
-We did the basic DCF, transaction comps, and trading comps during our valuations as well as the occasional Sum of the Parts.
+We did the basic DCF, transaction comps, and trading comps as well as the occasional Sum of the Parts Valuation.

 Occasionally you’ll also see unconventional sets of comps; you don’t have the luxury of a large universe of comparable public companies as you do in developed countries.